-Research rotation opportunities are periodically circulated through the NHS listsery, however, students are encouraged to connect with researchers in the NHS program with similar research interests to identify rotation opportunities.
+Research rotation opportunities are periodically circulated through the NHS listserv, however, students are encouraged to connect with researchers in the NHS program with similar research interests to identify rotation opportunities.
 It can take several months to set up a rotation so planning should begin well before the intended start date.
 Rotations can be started in the Fall Semester of the first year, and should be started by the Spring Semester of the first year.
 Students intending to begin a research rotation in the Fall Semester of the first year are encouraged to contact faculty members the summer prior to beginning at Emory.
 For the rotations, at least two should be supervised by a NHS faculty (full or adjunct) and at least one by a full time faculty member of the program.
 For faculty members outside the Laney Graduate School, permission should be requested from the DGS in advance of submitting a rotation proposal.
+It is expected that the rotations will be will 3 different mentors to expand the student's exposure to mentors and types of research.
+At the most, no more than 2 rotations should be completed with the same mentor.